mirasl/dots/README.md

 Blacksword
 Ubuntu-Light
 simplifica
-adobe source code pro
+*adobe source code pro
-cantarell
+*cantarell
 storybook ending
 pretty girls script

-The fonts should become globally accessible by installing them, unzipping them if necessary, and moving the .ttf or .otf files to /usr/share/fonts:
+These fonts are included in the fonts folder of this repository.
+To install the fonts:
-`sudo mv <FONT_FILE> /usr/share/fonts`
+`sudo cp fonts /usr/share/fonts`
-Then do `fc-cache -v` to refresh system fonts.
+Then refresh system fonts:
+`fc-cache -v`

 # Automated theme switching:
 Thanks to some light bash scripting, awesomewm config, and janky tkinter animations, you can switch the general theme of your computer via the main menu, available by right-clicking on the desktop.
 This changes the colors, fonts, and layout of the taskbar and sidebar, as well as the default look of alacritty.